apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/petstore-openapi.md

 The mock server expects an access token set to **1234**.
 Passing an invalid access token will return status code 401 access denied.

-With our OpenAPI specfication sorted, let's generate our first SDK.
+With our API and API specfication sorted, let’s look at code generation tools and try them out.